Daycamp

 Each of our daycampers will also receive a personalized report card that will detail their day, who their staff and dog friends were, their mood, and what they did along with any special notes we wish to make you aware of!
 These can be found in the customer portal.

-During daycamp our staff will work with your dog on different enrichment activities including playtime with toys, on exercise sets and playgrounds, agility and medical equipment exposure, bubbles, and training for good manners such as “sit” “off” “come” and more.
+During daycamp our staff will work with your dog on different enrichment activities including playtime with toys, on exercise sets and playgrounds, kiddie pools filled with cool water in the summer and warm blankets in the winter, agility and medical equipment exposure, bubbles, and training for good manners such as “sit” “off” “come” and more.
 Our team does work to curb excessive inappropriate behavior such as digging, chewing, mounting (humping) of staff and other dogs, and rushing gates/doors etc. To correct negative behaviors our staff uses verbal corrections such as “No” “Ah-Ah” or “Leave-It” and we also have squirt bottles to help deter a dog from performing a negative behavior.
 Anytime a dog is corrected or walked away from doing something inappropriate we always reinforce their alternative good behavior with lots of extra love and praise to help encourage them to show more of the good behavior in the future.

 In the afternoon all dogs have a special down time where they are returned to their room and are allowed a rest period to avoid stress and over-stimulation.
 Guests may bring a lunch or treats or choose to add on a special treat (we offer cheese kongs, peanut butter kongs, puppaccinos, and banana berry smoothies).
 Once break time is over the fun begins again!
 Owners that want to check in on their dogs can also choose to add on a special pupdate!
 Pups that sign up for these pupdates will received a personalized update via text message on how your dog is doing, who their friends are, and er even include their featured pictures on our facebook page!
 We even offer personalized photobooths to go home with your pup at the end of the day!